DrKibou/TicTacBoom/README.md

 # TicTacBoom
-A classic tictactoe with a modified version mixed with random exploding tiles and lives.
+A classic tictactoe with a modified version mixed with random exploding tiles with lives.
-TeamProject
+A TeamProject.

 ## Features
 Classic Tictactoe | TictacBoom (Modified tictactoe with random exploding tiles) | Single-Multiplayer | Reset